-Next step is to connect MonsterInsights to Google Analytics.
-You can refer below guide.
+The next step is to connect MonsterInsights to Google Analytics.
+You can refer to the below guide.

 To check the organic keywords you have at least plus plan of MonsterInsights if not you can easily purchase it from here.

-As you can see the above snapshot, you can see the number of clicks, impressions, CTR and the keyword position in Google search results.
+As you can see from the above snapshot, you can see the number of clicks, impressions, CTR, and keyword position in Google search results.

 In Google Analytics, you can see all the keywords used to reach out to your blog.
 Also, you can check all the reports inside Analytics.

 We can also check the organic keywords using Google Search Console.
 You have to configure the Google search console for your website.
 Please refer to this guide

 Once you configure the Google search console go to the Performance section and you will see all the keywords used to search your blog.

 Google search console also shows you all the data related to each keyword like impression and clicks, if you want more data like monthly volume, CPC, and competition of keywords then install the Keywords Everywhere Chrome extension.